Oyvind-Solberg/portfolio-oyvind-solberg/README.md

-# Portfolio Øyvind Solberg
+# Portfolio

-Portfolio Øyvind Solberg is my personal portfolio website, where i publish my development projects.
+This is my personal portfolio website, where i publish my development projects.
 It has a login page where I can manage new and existing projects.

 ## Demo